Two years after countless and fluctuating COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

 You can’t talk about Siargao without mentioning the words “surfing,” “beach,” and “beautiful.”
-However, these words are not enough to perfectly capture the essence of this paradise.
+However, these words aren't enough to perfectly capture the essence of this paradise.
 It’s hard to explain the allure of the island, though.
 You need to personally experience what this place has to offer!

 If you’re a big fan of surfing, Siargao will definitely be your heaven on earth.
-Siargao is known for its gigantic waves that will give you the ultimate adrenaline rush.
-Wiping out will be something you’ll enjoy too.
+Siargao's known for its gigantic waves that will give you the ultimate adrenaline rush.
+Getting wiped out by the waves will be something you’ll enjoy, too.

 Thinking of where to go to next?
 Visit the Sugba Lagoon, a spectacular lagoon surrounded by the greens of the towering mountains.
 Dive, swim, and take life at a leisurely pace in one of the best travel destinations in the Philippines.

-If island hopping is your thing, then head over to Siargao’s three popular islands.
+If island hopping's your thing, then head over to Siargao’s three popular islands.
 Guyam, Daku, and Naked Islands all have breathtaking beaches.

 History buffs and culture vultures will surely have fun in Ilocos Sur.
-It is home to one of the UNESCO Heritage sites in the Philippines, which is the city of Vigan.
+It's home to one of the UNESCO Heritage sites in the Philippines, which is the city of Vigan.
 From Manila, you can reach the province via an almost 12-hour drive or one-hour flight.